renatovargas/seea-aff/site/en/assessment.md

     * [Faculty of Agronomy of the University of San Carlos of Guatemala](http://fausac.usac.edu.gt), mainly through students' thesis.
 * Although the National Fund for Science and Technology (Fondo Nacional de Ciencia y Tecnología , FONACYT) promotes agricultural research, the country does not have a research agenda that considers the environmental sustainability of agricultural production, forestry and fisheries.
 * Research in these three areas is developed by the public sector, private sector, and some universities and NGOs.
 However research is carried out without collaboration among the different institutes.
-* Information on  R & D for agriculture can be found at: http://www.asti.cgiar.org/guatemala
+* Information on  R&D for agriculture can be found at: http://www.asti.cgiar.org/guatemala
 * The private sector conducts researches mainly on two instances:
   * [The Guatemalan Center for Sugarcane Research and Training (CENGICAÑA)](http://www.cengicana.org/en/home) was created by the Sugar Association of Guatemala (ASAZGUA) in 1992 to support the technological advancement of the sugar industry, and with the aim of improving production and productivity of sugar cane and its derivatives cultivation.
 The Sugarcane Center for Research and Training is funded by the mills that make the sugar industry of Guatemala.
 Contributions to the budget of the Centre are offered in proportional way to the sugar output.